 Notice that the size of nodes inside your Graph have changes to reflect their value for the Competitiveness variable.
 Larger nodes are employees with a high Competitiveness score, whilst smaller nodes represent employees with low Competitiveness scores.

-You can see that the left side of your Graph has lots of smaller nodes and the top right of the Graph has quite a lot of larger ones.
+You can see that both Cluster 3 and Cluster 5 have lots of smaller nodes in comparison to the other clusters in your project.
 Using size mapping we managed to get an immediate picture of how Competitiveness scores were used to cluster groups of employees.

 Right now, the labels in your Graph represent the name of employees.
 Whilst this is useful, by this stage we aren't very interested in who the employees are and are more interested in their characteristics.